Digital forensics: Forensic process

 An alternative (and patented) approach (that has been dubbed 'hybrid forensics' or 'distributed forensics') combines digital forensics and ediscovery processes.
 This approach has been embodied in a commercial tool called ISEEK that was presented together with test results at a conference in 2017.

 During the analysis phase an investigator recovers evidence material using a number of different methodologies and tools.
 In 2002, an article in the International Journal of Digital Evidence referred to this step as "an in-depth systematic search of evidence related to the suspected crime."
 In 2006, forensics researcher Brian Carrier described an "intuitive procedure" in which obvious evidence is first identified and then "exhaustive searches are conducted to start filling in the holes."

 The actual process of analysis can vary between investigations, but common methodologies include conducting keyword searches across the digital media (within files as well as unallocated and slack space), recovering deleted files and extraction of registry information (for example to list user accounts, or attached USB devices).

-The evidence recovered is analysed to reconstruct events or actions and to reach conclusions, work that can often be performed by less specialised staff.
+The evidence recovered is analyzed to reconstruct events or actions and to reach conclusions, work that can often be performed by less specialized staff.
 When an investigation is complete the data is presented, usually in the form of a written report, in lay persons' terms.

 Application

 Digital forensics is commonly used in both criminal law and private investigation.
 Traditionally it has been associated with criminal law, where evidence is collected to support or oppose a hypothesis before the courts.
 As with other areas of forensics this is often a part of a wider investigation spanning a number of disciplines.
 In some cases, the collected evidence is used as a form of intelligence gathering, used for other purposes than court proceedings (for example to locate, identify or halt other crimes).
 As a result, intelligence gathering is sometimes held to a less strict forensic standard.

-In civil litigation or corporate matters digital forensics forms part of the electronic discovery (or eDiscovery) process.
+In civil litigation or corporate matters, digital forensics forms part of the electronic discovery (or eDiscovery) process.
 Forensic procedures are similar to those used in criminal investigations, often with different legal requirements and limitations.
 Outside of the courts digital forensics can form a part of internal corporate investigations.

 A common example might be following unauthorized network intrusion.
-A specialist forensic examination into the nature and extent of the attack is performed as a damage limitation exercise, both to establish the extent of any intrusion and in an attempt to identify the attacker.
+A specialist forensic examination, into the nature and extent of the attack, is performed as a damage limitation exercise, both to establish the extent of any intrusion and in an attempt to identify the attacker.
 Such attacks were commonly conducted over phone lines during the 1980s, but in the modern era are usually propagated over the Internet.

 The main focus of digital forensics investigations is to recover objective evidence of a criminal activity (termed actus reus in legal parlance).
 However, the diverse range of data held in digital devices can help with other areas of inquiry.